-- o Sexual exploitation occurs when a student takes non-consensual or abusive sexual advantage of another for his or her own advantage or benefit, or to the benefit or advantage of anyone other than the one being exploited, and the behavior does not otherwise constitute another form of sexual misconduct.
-Examples include, but are not limited, to prostituting another student; non-consensual video or audio-recording of sexual activity; going beyond the boundaries of consent (such as permitting a friend to hide in a closet to watch you having consensual sex); engaging in voyeuristic behavior; or knowingly transmitting a sexually transmitted disease to another student. - Unauthorized use of video or audio recording devices at an instructional location or administrative site or while attending college-related functions; - Failure to comply with directions of college officials, law enforcement officers, or emergency responders during the performance of their duties or failure to identify oneself to these persons upon request; and - Use of all tobacco products, including cigarettes, pipes, cigars, smokeless or vapor cigarettes, chewing tobacco or snuff, at any instructional location or administrative site or at any college function except as permitted in designated outdoor areas.
+- Sexual misconduct, including, but not limited to, stalking, sexual harassment, non-consensual sexual contact, non-consensual sexual intercourse, or sexual exploitation as defined in NPRC-1205: Sexual Harassment and Sexual Misconduct; - Unauthorized use of video or audio recording devices at an instructional or administrative site or while attending college-related functions; - Failure to comply with directions of college officials, law enforcement officers, or emergency responders during the performance of their duties or failure to identify oneself to these persons upon request; and - Use of all tobacco products, including cigarettes, pipes, cigars, smokeless or vapor cigarettes, chewing tobacco or snuff, at facility or facility property or at any college function except as permitted.

 Students are awarded and accept a high level of responsibility as role models.
-Behavior that violates this value includes, but is not limited to,
+Behavior that violates this value includes, but is not limited to:

-- Use, possession, or distribution of alcoholic beverages, except as expressly permitted by law; - Violating or assisting in the violation of college policies or public laws; - Violations of federal, state, or local laws which affect the interests of the college community; and - Intentionally or recklessly causing a fire.
+- Manufacture, use, possession, or distribution of illegal drugs, controlled substances and/or alcoholic beverages, as defined by NPRC-3230: Drug and Alcohol Use for Students, except as expressly permitted by law or NPRC-3230: Drug and Alcohol Use for Students; - · Violating or assisting in the violation of college policies or public laws; - Violations of federal, state, or local laws which affect the interests of the college community; and - · Intentionally or recklessly causing a fire.

-In most cases, the College will treat attempts to commit any violations listed in the Behavioral Code of Conduct as if those attempts had been completed unless substantial proof can be provided that the perceived attempt was unintentional as determined by the Vice President of Academic and Student Affairs.
+In most cases, the College will treat attempts to commit any violations listed in NPRC-3235: Behavioral Code of Conduct for Students as if those attempts had been completed unless substantial proof can be provided that the perceived attempt was unintentional as determined by the adjudicator identified in PROC-3235: Behavioral Code of Conduct for Students.